 - The maximum speed limit on campus is 15 mph.

-- All traffic and parking spaces (including painted curbs, spaces and hatchings) must be obeyed.
+- All traffic signs and parking spaces (including painted curbs, spaces and hatchings) must be obeyed.
 It is not possible to mark with signs or yellow paint all areas of University property where parking is prohibited.
 However, parking is prohibited in driveways, in spaces designated for disabled persons and on pedestrian paths, crosswalks, sidewalks, grassy areas, construction areas, fire lanes, service areas or any place where parking or driving would create a safety hazard, obstruct traffic or interfere with the use of University facilities.

 - The person registering the vehicle is responsible for all parking violations by that vehicle.
 If the vehicle is loaned to another person, proper observance of these regulations shall remain the responsibility of the registrant, except in the case of a moving violation for which the driver is responsible.